Install Gemini 3 Pro API SDK for Python and Node.js with pip and npm

 The following rates apply to the gemini-3-pro-preview model via the Gemini API and are measured per one million tokens (1M).
 The API presents several revolutionary parameters one of which is the thinking level parameter, giving full control over to the requester in a very detailed manner.

 Will developers adopt it?
-The Gemini 3 Pro SDK is available for Python and Node.js with a single pip or npm command.
-Install python with pip install google-genai; for JavaScript run npm install @google/genai.
+The Gemini 3 Pro SDK ships for Python and Node.js, and you can grab it with a single command.
+In Python run pip install google-genai; in JavaScript do npm install @google/genai.

 Common Questions Answered